-Recently I got a quite unusual job: Here’s a trading system for the TradeStation platform.
-It’s a bit oversized – about 3000 lines of EasyLanguage code.
-Please replicate that monster in C++ so that it runs on Zorro, but still produces the same trades as on TS.
+Recently I got a quite unusual job: Here’s an extremely profitable strategy for the TradeStation platform.
+It’s a bit large – about 3000 lines of EasyLanguage code.
+Please replicate that monster in C++ so that it runs on the Zorro platform, but still produces the same trades as on TS.
 While you’re at it, fix any bugs that you encounter in the EasyLanguage code.
 You have 2 weeks.
 Good luck.

 The strategy in question is arguably the largest trading script ever written.
 At least it’s the largest I’ve ever seen.
-The system was created by a famous trader, and is said to produce immense annual returns.
+The system was created by a famous trader, and is said to produce ‘stellar returns’ for his customers.
 It had to be now migrated to Zorro.
 It’s not a single strategy, but a combination of multiple algorithms, similar to Zorro’s Z12 system.
 However unlike Z12, it is not divided into separate algos that trade simultaneously.
-Rather, its many indicators, filters, entry and exit conditions can be combined in multiple ways for creating the ultimate strategy.
-What is this magic combination?
+Rather, its many indicators, filters, entry and exit conditions can be combined with each other in multiple ways.
+With the right combinations, you got the ultimate strategy.
+What are these magic combinations?
 I don’t know, but if you buy the system, you can maybe find out.

 It turned out that coding the system in C++ was the easiest part of the job.
-The code was large, but not very complex.
-Using C++ and the Zorro function library reduced the code size by 50%, and I guess some of its functions are now more reliable.
+The code was large, but well structured and not very complex.
+Using C++ reduced the code size by 50% and increased the speed by about 2000%.
+I suppose some of its functions are now also more reliable.
 The challenging part was not the code conversion, but exactly replicating the trade behavior of TS.
 And that is the main topic of this article.

-When you convert an EasyLanguage script to Zorro, you’ll face the problem that TS opens positions – or not – in a way you normally won’t expect.
+When you convert an EasyLanguage script to a different platform, you’ll face the problem that TS opens positions – or not – in a way you might not always expect.
 The usual command for entering a long position with an entry limit looks like this:

-Zorro would then just open a pending trade on the next bar, but what TS does depends on the context.
+Zorro would then just enter a pending trade at the given limit.
+But what TS does depends on the context.
 This is only partially documented, so I had to find out by experiment.
 Here are the rules by which TS appears to trade and fill positions (unless ‘pyramiding’ is enabled):

-• If another buy or sell command was given immediately before in the same bar, the new command is ignored.
+- If another buy or sell command was given within the current bar, the new command is ignored.

-• If a position in the same direction is currently pending, and if no other buy or sell short command was already given on the current bar, the entry limit of the pending position is set to the current entry limit.
+- If a position in the same direction is currently pending, and if no other buy or sell short command was already given within the current bar, the entry limit of the pending position is set to the current entry limit.

-• If several pending positions hit their entry limits during the same bar, only the first one is filled.
+- If several pending positions hit their entry limits within the current bar, only the first one is filled.

-• If a position is filled, the fill price is the given entry limit with no slippage, but 1 PIP fixed penalty.
+- If a position is filled, the fill price is the given entry limit with no slippage, but 1 point penalty.

 Similar rules apply for closing a position.

-For replicating the TS behavior, you need to set up Zorro’s trading parameters in this way:
+For replicating the TS behavior, you first need to set up Zorro’s trading parameters in this way:

 void emulateTS()